 VBA VARTYPE means “Variable Type”.
 This function helps us to identify the data type assigned to the specific variable or in simple word we can say it finds what kind of value is stored or assigned to the variable.

 VarName: We just need to supply the variable name to find the data stored in the supplied variable name.

-In VBA while writing the code we usually declare variable and assign a data type to them.
-For an example look at the below VBA code.
+In VBA, while writing the code, we usually declare variables and assign a data type to them.
+For example, look at the below VBA code.

 Sub VarType_Example() Dim MyVar As String MyVar = "Hello" End Sub

-This is a straight forward case but it is also possible to declare the variables without assigning the variables to them, so in such cases, VarType function helps us.
+This is a straightforward case, but it is also possible to declare the variables without assigning the variables to them, so in such cases, the VarType function helps us.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

 Sub VarType_Example() Dim MyVar MyVar = "Hello" End Sub